 - Safety Protocols for entering the Justice Center

-- In the Justice Center, your temperature will be taken by a sensor thermometer device after moving through the security checkpoint.
-Please follow the directions of Sheriff Deputies.
+- Your temperature will be taken by a sensor thermometer device prior to entering the security checkpoint.

 Judges are ultimately responsible for effective court management.
 However, the complexity of the modern court requires the delegation of administrative functions and responsibilities to the Court Administrator's Office subject to the supervision and direction of the President Judge.